-Ask your own health questions by voice on your smart mobile, without typing.
+Ask your health questions by voice on your smart mobile – no typing.

-- How to set it up on your smart mobile.
-[Time to read: 5 mins]
+How to set it up on your smart mobile.

 Google (Assistant) is a way to speak by voice with Google.
 Same Google search engine now lets users ask questions and give instructions by voice.
 With Machine Learning, Google will give better answers to each user, as it learns more about you.
-All you need is a smart Android mobile.
 Also there is a download app for iPhones: ‘Google Assistant’.

 This conversation enables Google to understand you better; e.g. if you’re talking to someone about a gig and want to eat first, it will know that they link and give you helpful information like how far apart they are.
 Can use it to set an alarm or create a reminder; or get it to remember a bike lock combination.
 It will talk to you about the weather; or you can ask it “what can you do?”